i-like-robots/react-tags/README.md

 #### delimiters (optional)

-Array of integers matching keyboard event `keyCode` values.
+Array of keys matching keyboard event `key` values.
 When a corresponding key is pressed, the preceding string is finalised as tag.
-Default: `[9, 13]` (Tab and return keys).
+Default: `['Enter', 'Tab']`.

 #### delimiterChars (optional)